neuroinformatics-unit/movement/README.md

 - Read the [documentation](https://neuroinformatics-unit.github.io/movement/) for more information.
 - If you wish to contribute, please read the [contributing guide](./CONTRIBUTING.md).
-- Join our [zulip chat](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement/topic/Welcome!) to interact with the team.
+- Join us on [zulip](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement/topic/Welcome!) to chat with the team.
 We welcome your questions and suggestions.

 ## Status
 > **Warning**